hitomtao/zencart-style/README.md

 This is a template for generating Bootstrap Based CSS and JS for [Zencart](http://http://www.zen-cart.com).

-It has a Gulp-powered build system with these features:
+It has a Gulp powered build system with these features:
-- Handlebars HTML templates with Panini
 - Sass compilation and prefixing
 - JavaScript concatenation
 - Built-in BrowserSync server